Idiopathic Issues

 Read More

-Topics: Vet Student, Diet, Dilate Cardiomyopathy
+Topics: Diet, Dilate Cardiomyopathy, Vet Student

 Fluid Therapy Tips for Vet Students

-Posted by Cathy Barnette on March 9, 2020 at 6:00 AM
+Posted by Cathy Barnette on Mar 9, 2020 8:00:00 AM

 Intravenous fluids are used to treat a number of different conditions, including shock, hypovolemia, and dehydration.
 In general small animal practice, however, one of the most common use of IV fluids is to treat dehydration or ongoing fluid losses in a hospitalized patient.